moklick/face-mask-browser-extension/README.md

 An extension that puts masks on faces on the internet (only works in Chrome).

-🔥🔥🔥Beware: This extension is a proof of concept and really slows down your browser (and also destroys several sites).
+**Beware:** This extension is a proof of concept and really slows down your browser (and also destroys several sites).

 ## Start

-You need [Node.js](https://nodejs.org) in order to build this extension
+You need [Node.js](https://nodejs.org) in order to modify this extension.

+If you just want to try it out go to: [How to load the extension](#how-to-load-the-extension)

 ## Installation